Environment

 Volatile Organic Compounds Emission Reductions

-In fiscal 2022, total emissions were 1,821 tons, a decrease of 4.4% from the previous fiscal year, but we did not achieve our target.
-VOC emissions are significantly affected by the composition of production volume and product mix.
-For acetone, which accounts for 47% of VOC emissions, we are working to improve the recovery rate by increasing refrigeration capacity through refrigeration equipment upgrades.
+In fiscal 2023, VOC emissions totaled 1,687 tons, a reduction of 7.3% from the previous fiscal year, achieving our target.
+To reduce VOC emissions, we are focusing on improving the recovery rate of acetone, which accounts for 45% of VOC emissions, by increasing refrigeration capacity through refrigeration equipment upgrades.
 We will continue our efforts to manage and reduce VOC emissions.

 VOC Emissions (Kaneka)